0

 This Stromboli recipe keeps things simple but flavorful.
 It uses pizza dough, sauce, cheese, and deli meats to create a stuffed bread roll that’s baked until golden.
 Here’s a little more about a few of the main ingredients:

-• Pizza Dough – Use my homemade pizza dough from bread dough recipe or store-bought.
+• Pizza Dough – Use my homemade pizza dough recipe or store-bought.
 You need 1/2 pound for this recipe.

 • Pizza Sauce – While a classic Stromboli does not have sauce inside, I like to spread a thin layer plus more for dipping.
 This comes down to personal preference.